30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Bad: "What is your income?"

 Ambiguity produces inconsistent data.
-Some respondents will report household income, others individual.
-You will never know which, making the data impossible to analyze reliably.
+Some respondents will report household income, others individual -- and you will never know which.

 Mistake 6: Using US-centric ranges for global surveys